 How many grams of fat per day to lose weight

-By charting a course grounded in sustainability and efficacy, individuals can embark on a transformative journey toward lasting health and vitality.
+By following a plan that is sustainable and effective, individuals can start a journey toward lasting health and vitality.

 Have fun and good luck!